KritiCParikh/LearningJourney/OOPS.md

 Object-Oriented Programming (OOP) is a programming paradigm that uses "objects" to represent data and methods and model real-world entities.
 It helps organize code, making it easier to manage, understand, and reuse.

+OOP (Object-Oriented Programming) promotes code reusability, modularity, and scalability, making it easier to manage and understand complex software systems.
+It increases code reusability and reduces redundancy.
+Initially, the code was written in a procedural style, then functions were introduced, and finally, the OOP concept was adopted.

 # Classes and Objects

 **Class:** A blueprint for creating objects.
 It defines properties (attributes) and behaviors (methods).